jasonwebb/morphogenesis-resources/README.md

 <img src="https://raw.githubusercontent.com/jasonwebb/morphogenesis-resources/main/images/eden-growth-model-1.png" width="300" align="right" title="Silvio Costa Ferraria et al - Figure 1 from Pitfalls on the determination of the universality class of radial clusters"></a>

 ### Eden growth model

+> [!NOTE]
-_Image credit: Silvio Costa Ferraria et al - Figure 1 from [Pitfalls on the determination of the universality class of radial clusters](https://www.researchgate.net/figure/color-online-A-small-Eden-cluster-with-6000-particles-The-border-is-depicted-in-red_fig1_1858140)_
+> Image credit: Silvio Costa Ferraria et al - Figure 1 from [Pitfalls on the determination of the universality class of radial clusters](https://www.researchgate.net/figure/color-online-A-small-Eden-cluster-with-6000-particles-The-border-is-depicted-in-red_fig1_1858140).

 Created by Murray Eden in 1961 ([paper](https://projecteuclid.org/ebook/Download?urlId=bsmsp%2F1200512888&isFullBook=False&isResultClick=False) (PDF)), this is a type of surface fractal growth process where material randomly accumulates on the _boundary_ of clusters.
 Sort of like DLA but without all the empty space between branches.
 Thought to be a good way to model certain kinds of bacterial and lichen growth.